Contributor Guide

 if done_with_section:

-# only now it becomes clear that you've read one line to far
+# Only now it becomes clear that you've read one line too far.

 lit.back(line)